David T. Curiel

 David Terry Curiel (born 1956) is an American cancer biologist.
-He is a professor of Radiation Oncology at Washington University School of Medicine and Director of the Biologic Therapeutics Center.
-In 1995, Curiel led a research team who were the first to develop a vaccine based on messenger RNA.
+He is a professor of Radiation Oncology at Washington University School of Medicine.
+In 1995, Curiel led a research team who were one of the first to develop a vaccine based on messenger RNA.
 Although they published proof of concept, he could not continue testing due to a lack of funding.
 In 2021, Curiel developed a vaccine that targets the SARS-CoV-2 virus through the nose.

 Early life and education

-Curiel was born in 1956 in the Douglasville, Georgia area.
-His father, a general practitioner, immigrated to the United States from the Dominican Republic.
+Curiel was born in 1956 His father was from the Dominican Republic and practiced general medicine in Georgia.
 Curiel is of Jewish descent.
-Following high school, Curiel remained in his home state for his Bachelor of Science degree at West Georgia College and medical degree at the Emory University School of Medicine.
+Following high school, Curiel remained in his home state for his Bachelor of Science at West Georgia College and medical degree at the Emory University School of Medicine.
 Upon receiving his medical degree, Curiel completed his internship and residency at Emory in 1985 and his fellowships in pulmonary medicine and biotechnology at the National Institutes of Health in 1990.
 He enrolled at the University of Groningen in the Netherlands for his PhD.